Errorname/prismapizza/Notes.md

 - `prisma init`
 - Choose `new database`, `PostgreSQL` and `Javascript`
-  - I'm gonna ask it to genreate a JS file to have a simplified access to Prisma.
+  - I'm gonna ask it to generate a JS file to have a simplified access to Prisma.
 - Explain docker-compose.yml, datamodel.prisma and prisma.yml
+- In docker-compose.yml, explain security (and set `rawAccess: false`)
 - `docker-compose up`

 **Create the catalogue**